Arkanosis/Arkanosis/README.md

 * [bamrescue](https://github.com/Arkanosis/bamrescue), an utility to check BAM files for corruption and repair them ([website](https://bamrescue.arkanosis.net/))
 * [wmrc](https://github.com/Arkanosis/wmrc), an Android app displaying changes on Wikimedia projects in real time ([website](https://wmrc.arkanosis.net/))
 * [rssht](https://github.com/Arkanosis/rssht), a reverse SSH tunnel daemon, with optional SSH over HTTP ([website](https://rssht.readthedocs.io/))
 * [tifoto](https://github.com/Arkanosis/tifoto), an utility to mass-resize photos and videos for emails
 * [JPDH](https://github.com/Arkanosis/JPDH), a Windows Performance Data Helper library for Java ([website](https://jpdh.arkanosis.com))
+* [arkbot-rs](https://github.com/Arkanosis/arkbot-rs), a bot to help with maintainance on the French Wikipedia and Wikidata

 Most of my projects are released under the ISC license.
 I'm mostly using Rust and Python these days, though I'm still writing code in a lot of other languages.